utz82/ZX-Spectrum-1-Bit-Routines/fluidcore/readme.txt

 6   | 2
 7   | 4

+The second byte is the row length, from 1 to 0x3f ticks.

 Then, for each track update, 3 bytes follow, consisting of the note frequency (LSB, MSB), followed by the MSB of the sample pointer.
 Tracks are listed in order 1..4.